ad-egg/monty_py/README.md

 This is an interpreter for Monty bytecodes files.
 [Monty](http://montyscoconut.github.io/) is a scripting language that is first compiled into Monty byte codes.
 It relies on a unique stack data structure with specific instructions to manipulate it.
 Monty byte codes usually have the `.m` extension.

 ### Why?
 I basically redid [Monty bytecodes interpreter in C](https://github.com/ad-egg/monty) using Python programming language to review the concepts of file input/output, linked lists, and stack data structure in Python.
 For the project in C, I implemented a singly linked list for a stack.
-For this project, I used a list as a stack.
+For this project, I started by using a list as a stack.
+However, when I reached the last of the advanced tasks for the project, I had to implement switching between a stack and queue so I switched to using a deque.

 ### Requirements
 - Ubuntu 16.04 LTS